CERRITOS COLLEGE ART GALLERY WILL BE CLOSED FOR THE SUMMER SEMESTER. WE WILL REOPEN IN LATE AUGUST.

 Applicant Full Name : Proposed Project Title

-Application Email Must Contain All of the Following to be Considered:
+Application Email Must Contain All of the Following to be Considered (list by number in the body of your email):

 1. Full Name of Applicant(s); use collective's name, if a collaborative residency, but also list all members